sannejansen/Airbnb/README.md

 ### **Running Instructions**
 The running instructions can be found [here](https://github.com/sannejansen/Airbnb_Holmes/blob/my_project/Project%20documentation.md).

-### **Research Method**
+### **Method, Results and Conclusion**
-The chosen research method is ..., since we are looking for a possible causal relationship between the popularity of a neighborhood and the price of a listing in Amsterdam.
-The independendent variable is, the popularity of a neighborhood is ... and the dependendent variable, price of a listing, is metric.
+We decided to look at a possible causal relationship between the popularity of a neighborhood and the price of a listing in Amsterdam.
+Therefore we have the price difference percentage over time by neighborhood, compared to all neighborhoods.

-### **Results and Conclusion**
 After conducting our research we have come to a number of conclusions.
 Since it was not possible to analyze the number of listings in a given district over time, we made the following assumption: the popularity of a neigborhood depends on the number of listings in that particular neighborhood.
 By making this assumption, these are the five most popular neighborhoods in Amsterdam:
 1. Centrum-West
 2. De Baarsjes - Oost-West
 3. Centrum-Oost